Professor Phillip Zarrilli

 2000-2012 (continuing to tour on invitation): The Beckett Project: productions of eight of Beckett’s 20 plays from 2000.
 Most recently: Play+ at Cork Opera House; Happy Days and 4shorts: on invitation of the Malta Arts Festival, 2012).

-2017: Scheduled to direct Beckett’s Footfalls and Play in association with The National Theatre, Costa Rica.
+2018: Beckett’s Footfalls and Play The National Theatre, Costa Rica, and in 2017 with The National Theatre Company, Costa Rica.

 2015: Directed a major new production of Ota Shogo’s The Water Station with an international cast.
 Nordland Teater and on tour in Norway.
 Premiered 24 September.

 2014 (and 2016) Invited Guest Director to the Taipei Arts Festival.
-Directed the world premiere of Kaite O’Reilly’s the 9 fridas with Mobius Strip Theatre in association with Hong Kong Rep. In October, 2016 the production will be re-rehearsed and performed at the Hong Kong Rep as part of a festival.
+Directed the world premiere of Kaite O’Reilly’s the 9 fridas with Mobius Strip Theatre in association with Hong Kong Rep. In October 2016 the production was re-rehearsed and performed at the Hong Kong Rep as part of the International Black Box Festival.

 2010-2011: ...sweet...dry...bitter...plaintive' (Corpo-realities commission, 2010, also performed at the Manchester DECIBEL Festival, 2011).
 A Sankalpam production performanced at Laban Theatre, London, and on national tour throughout the UK.

 2004: The Dance of The Drunken Monk.
 A Sankalpam performed at the Percell Room, South Bank Centre, and on UK national tour.

 1999-2008: Collaborations with bharatanatyam choreographers/dancer, Gitanjali Kolanad: Walking Naked and The Flowering Tree with Gitanjali Kolanad, 1999-2008 [premieres in Chennai, performances inToronto, UK, and world-wide].